Stringent bounds for the non-zero Bernoulli numbers: Abstract

 \section{Abstract}

-We present new several sharper and sharper lower and upper bounds for the non-zero Bernoulli numbers using Euler's formula for the Riemann zeta function.
-As a particular case, we determine the best possible constants $ \alpha $ and $ \beta $ such that the double inequality
+We present new sharper lower and upper bounds for the non-zero Bernoulli numbers using Euler's formula for the Riemann zeta function.
+In particular, we determine the best possible constants $ \alpha $ and $ \beta $ such that the double inequality

 holds for $ k = 1, 2, 3, \cdots.$ Our main results refine the existing bounds of $ \vert B_{2k} \vert $ in the literature.